OctopusDeployCommunity/Presentations/Azure/AzureBicep/README.md

  Section                    | Slides           | Notes
 ----------------------------|---------------   |------
-Introduction                | 1-3              | This is where you can interact with the audience, introduce yourself and connect with them.
+Introduction                | 2-5             | This is where you introduce the audience to the presentation agenda and also introduce yourself to the audience.
-Infrastructure as Code          | 5-8            |  This is where you talk about the concept of Infrastructure as Code, what is is, why it's useful and the types of languages available.
+Infrastructure as Code          | 6-8            |  This is where you talk about the concept of Infrastructure as Code, what is is, why it's useful and the types of languages available.
-Azure Bicep         | 9-13   | In this section you will start to talk about Azure Bicep, the benefits of it and when it's the right tool and when it's not.
+Azure Bicep         | 9-11   | In this section you will start to talk about Azure Bicep, the benefits of it and when it's the right tool and when it's not.
-Octopus Deploy      | 14-19 | This section is an introduction to Octopus Deploy.
+Octopus Deploy      | 12-15 | This section is an introduction to Octopus Deploy.
-Demo                    | 20      | This is chance to walk through the demos.
+Demo                    | 16     | This is chance to walk through the demos.
-Next steps                    | 22  | Talk about the next steps of Infrastructure as Code, source control etc Summary                    | 23-25      | Summarise what you talked about, ask folk to try Octopus and say thank you.
+Next steps                    | 18  | Talk about the next steps of Infrastructure as Code, source control etc Summary                    | 19-21      | Summarize what you talked about, ask folk to try Octopus and say thank you.
+Additional Slide                    | 22-26     |These are additional hidden slides you can add or replace within the presentation if needed.

 ### Timing